Get 10% OFF with code 10OFF Shop Now

 Prescription antibiotics or over-the-counter medicine

-Metronidazole and clindamycin are the most common oral antibiotics prescribed for the treatment of bacterial vaginosis, while fluconazole is the prime choice for fighting fungal infections like Candida overgrowth.
-There’s no shortage of over-the-counter treatments, either — stop by your local pharmacy and peruse the aisles.
+Your doctor may prescribe medications like metronidazole and clindamycin, the most common oral antibiotics prescribed for the treatment of bacterial vaginosis.
+Fluconazole is the prime choice for fighting fungal infections like Candida overgrowth.
+If you aren't able to see a doctor (wait times can be long, we get it) there’s no shortage of over-the-counter treatments—stop by your local pharmacy and peruse the aisles.

 Boric acid suppositories